- Download the Manticore Search Installer and run it. Follow the installation instructions.

-Debug - it assigns compiler flags for optimization and other things the way that it is very friendly for development, in means debug runs with step-by-step execution.
-However, produced binaries are quite large and slow for production.
+Debug - it assigns compiler flags for optimization and other things in a way that it is very friendly for development, meaning the debug runs with step-by-step execution.
+However, the produced binaries are quite large and slow for production.

 RelWithDebInfo - which means 'release build with debug info'.
 It produces production binaries with embedded debug info.
 The latter is then split away into separate debuginfo packages which are stored aside with release packages and might be used in case of some issues like crashes - for investigation and bugfixing.
 Cmake also provides

 MinSizeRel, but we don't use them.
-If build type is not available, cmake will make
+If the build type is not available, cmake will make a

 There are two types of generators: single-config and multi-config.

-- single-config needs build type provided on configuration, via
+- Single-config needs the build type provided during configuration, via the

 CMAKE_BUILD_TYPEparameter.
-If it is not defined, build fall-back to
+If it is not defined, the build will fall back to the

-RelWithDebInfotype which is quite well if you want just build manticore from sources and not going to participate in development.
-For explicit build you should provide build type, like
+RelWithDebInfotype which is suitable if you just want to build Manticore from sources and not participate in development.
+For explicit builds, you should provide a build type, like

-- multi-config selects build type during the build.
-It should be provided with
+- Multi-config selects the build type during the build.
+It should be provided with the

-noconfig, which is quite strange and not desirable.
-So, you should always specify build type, like
+noconfig, which is not desirable.
+So, you should always specify the build type, like

 -DCMAKE_BUILD_TYPE=Debug, and then build with

-If you want RelWihtDebInfo (i.e. just build for production) and know you're on single-config platform (that is all, except Windows) - you can omit
+RelWithDebInfo (i.e. just build for production) and know you're on a single-config platform (that is all, except Windows) - you can omit the

-Cmake is the tool which is not performing building by itself, but it generates rules for local build system.
+Cmake is the tool that doesn't perform building by itself, but it generates rules for the local build system.

-Usually it determines available build system well, but sometimes you might need to provide generator explicitly.
+Usually, it determines the available build system well, but sometimes you might need to provide a generator explicitly.
 You

 cmake -G and review the list of available generators.

-- on Windows, if you have more than one version ov Visual Studio installed, you might need to specify which one to use,
+- On Windows, if you have more than one version of Visual Studio installed, you might need to specify which one to use,

 cmake -G "Visual Studio 16 2019" ....